silly-lily/HTB-Challenges/crypto/TheLastDance/README.md

-# Encryption
+# The Last Dance

-The Last Dnace is a very easy crypto challenge on hack the box.
+The Last Dance is a very easy crypto challenge on hack the box focusing on the ChaCha20 encryption algorithm.

+## Encryption
-First by looking at the encryption algorthim, we see that we are using the ChaCha20 encryption algorithm.
+First by looking at the encryption algorithm in the provided challenge files, we see that we are using the ChaCha20 encryption algorithm:

 ````Python
 def encryptMessage(message, key, nonce):